 ★★★★ The Times – “Like a Dorset version of Neil Young’s Sugar Mountain, I Saw The Fair reflects on the melancholic loss of childhood innocence; Coming Undone is a simple love song held down by an insistent country rock riff, and the appeal is in the honesty.
 Millson sings about everyday life with homespun wisdom and his songs are relatable accordingly.
 (Significant Records)”

-On 28th July, Boo Hewerdine’s Haven Records will release Peter James Millson’s new album, MOBILE.
+On 28th July 2017, Boo Hewerdine’s Haven Records released Peter James Millson’s third album, MOBILE.

 MOBILE is an album of 10 intimate recordings, which were recorded as demos by Millson on his mobile phone and sent to Hewerdine who was so impressed by the unique quality he felt they captured of an artist and his brilliant songs.

 “Mobile is a wonderful piece of work that reminds us how songs sound when they are first born,” says Hewerdine.
 “Peter came to me with some demos of some new songs.
 They sounded great.
 Tucked at the end were some phone demos.
 I couldn’t stop listening to them… What if we made an album this way?
 A digital Nebraska?
 The atmosphere in these performances reminds me of early field-recordings.
 Ancient and modern.”

 Describing his style as “Runt-era Todd Rundgren, a little Emit Rhodes and Ron Sexsmith,” the performances find Millson stripped back either playing his acoustic or at the piano.
 With no overdubs whatsoever, these recordings lay bare an artist not afraid to expose his raw feelings and vulnerabilities.